What Is Thrust? A Complete Technology and Engineering Guide

 What Is a Thrust Bearing?

-In mechanical engineering, many people ask what is a bearing.
+In mechanical engineering, many people ask what is a thrust bearing.

-A bearing is a specialized bearing designed to handle axial loads.
+A propulsion bearing is a specialized bearing designed to handle axial loads.

 Axial Load Definition